Global Stocks Pause Ahead of Fed Decision | MarketScreener

 After its Wednesday meeting, the Fed is also expected to release more details on the likely future course of interest rates.

-Data on construction in the U.S. will also be released Wednesday.
-The figures for August follow three straight months of declines in the number of homes being built.
+Data on construction in the U.S. was also released Wednesday.
+The figures showed home building had risen last month to the highest level since June 2007, following three straight months of decline.

 Write to Anna Isaac at anna.isaac@wsj.com